Byron Vazakas: Life

-Alfred Vazakas’ brother Alexander, a professor at the University of Chicago, moved the family to an apartment in Chicago, but within a few weeks another disaster occurred.
-A fire completely destroyed the building and all their possessions.
+Alfred Vazakas’ brother Alexander, a professor at the University of Chicago, moved the family to an apartment in Chicago, but within a few weeks, another disaster occurred.
+A fire destroyed the building and all their possessions.
 Margaret Vazakas then brought her family to Lancaster, Pennsylvania, to be near members of her family.
 Donald went to live with relatives while Margaret Vazakas earned a living clerking in local department stores.
 Byron and Alex attended St. Mary’s Parochial School.
 Although he served as an altar boy, Byron rebelled against the school’s strict discipline and dropped out after the eighth grade.
 He never returned to a formal school.
 From an early age, however, Byron read avidly and showed an interest in writing.

 In 1922 Byron and his family moved to Reading, Pennsylvania, to live with his widowed grandmother.
 Byron continued to live with his mother at various locations near City Park until her death in December 1940.
-At first Byron worked in a clothing store and later collected rents for the Reading Company.
+At first, Byron worked in a clothing store and later collected rents for the Reading Company.
 After he left that job, out of boredom and frustration, his family never pressured him to seek employment, even during the Great Depression.

 From this time on, Vazakas concentrated on “the 3 R’s” that dominated his life—“reading, 'riting, and roaming.”
 He read widely and became well acquainted with classical music.
 A close friendship developed with William Baziotes, another young Reading man of Greek parentage who later achieved fame as an abstract expressionist painter.
 Vazakas introduced Baziotes to Baudelaire and the Symbolists; Baziotes cultivated Vazakas’ tastes in art.
 The friendship endured for 15 years until the two drifted into different worlds.
 In later years, Vazakas credited Baziotes with being a formative influence on his artistic development.